harrietrc/loadimpact-docs/jekyll/_li3/test-results/test-result-map.md

 ---
 layout: classic-docs
-title: Load Impact 3.0 - What does the map show?
+title: What does the map show?
 description: Explanation of the map shown within the Load Impact test result dataset
 permalink: /3.0/test-result-map
 categories: [test-results]